COSIMOv03/password-generator/README.md

 ---

-### The Password Generator Project
+### Conclusions

-1. The link of my site http://bit.ly/3Z9mumW
+The link of my site http://bit.ly/3Z9mumW

-2. "In a world where data breaches are increasingly common, this program stands out by eliminating the risk of centralized attacks.
+"In a world where data breaches are increasingly common, this program stands out by eliminating the risk of centralized attacks.
 We believe that true security lies in decentralization and empowering users to manage their own data."

+Email: cosiorla@gmail.com